National communism: History

-In Ukraine (1918–1920)
+In Ukraine

 In 1918, the book Do Khvyli (translated into English as On The Current Situation in the Ukraine, as edited by P. Potichnyj in 1970), written by the Ukrainian communists Serhii Mazlakh and Vasyl' Shakhrai, challenged what they saw as Russian domination over Ukraine under Bolshevik rule.
 The precursors of the Ukrainian communists, the Ukrainian left-social democrats in March 1919 tried to direct the mass anti-Bolshevik uprising that began then in Ukraine but failed to win control over a sizable territory.
 Their main military force under Danylo Zeleny was defeated by July 1919.
 Faced with Anton Denikin's successful offensive, they decided to stop further military activity and ally with the Bolsheviks as the lesser evil.
 In January 1920, they formed the Ukrainian Communist Party, which recognized Russian Communist rule over Soviet Ukraine but criticized Bolshevik administrative, cultural, political, party, and economic centralization.
 In a letter submitted to the Third International that year, they extended the analysis of Shakhrai and Mazlakh.

+Another prominent Ukrainian national communist movement was the Borotbists led by Alexander Shumsky.
+Shumsky took a more pro-Bolshevik position than Shakhrai as he started the January Uprising to attempt to overthrow the UPR government.
+Shumsky also attempted to overthrow the hetman Pavlo Skoropadskyi through a revolution.
+After the establishment of the USSR, Shumsky became a promoter of Ukrainization in the CPSU, and he contributed to the Korenizatsiya, which favored the promotion of language and culture of ethnic minorities in the USSR.
+Shumsky was also a Soviet negotiator of the Peace of Riga.

+Due to Shumsky's opposition to the Russification policy by the Stalinist regime, he was later condemned in 1927 for his national communist position, which the Soviet authorities referred as ‘national deviation.’
+He was arrested and prosecuted by the regime in 1933 and was labeled a nationalist and a counter-revolutionary, which led to his death sentence in 1937.
+In 1946, he was allegedly murdered by NKVD agents under the personal orders of Joseph Stalin, Nikita Khrushchev and Lazar Kaganovich during his transfer from Kyiv to Saratov.

+In Poland

+Władysław Gomułka, communist leader in Poland who was arrested in 1948 for "right-nationalist deviations" and spent over 3 years in prison, came to power as a result of Polish October in 1956.
+Championing "Polish road to socialism", Gomułka promised to bring "a truly national communism" to Poland.
+Gomułka and his national communism gave rise to Endo-Communism represented by Mieczysław Moczar and his faction - an ideology that was said to combine Marxism-Leninism with the tradition of the right-wing National Democracy movement and that was described as a "peculiar marriage of authoritarian Communism and chauvinist nationalist tendencies".
+Endo-Communism grew dominant and emerged as the de facto state ideology of Polish People's Republic in the 1960s.